Thailand national football team: 2026 FIFA World Cup qualifying

+Team image

 Colours

 In older days, the primary kits worn are all red.

-The Thai senior national team used to play with a kit made by local provider FBT.
+Thailand national team used to play with a kit made by local provider FBT.
 This contract lasted until June 2007.

 In July 2007, Nike became kit providers, and from October that year, the team played in an all-yellow home kit in honour of King Bhumibol Adulyadej's 80th birthday (yellow being the royal color), having used two other yellow kits in friendlies against China on 16 May 2007 and Qatar on 2 July 2007.

 From October 2012 through 2016, Nike was replaced by Grand Sport in a deal worth 96M baht (3.1M USD).
 The new home kit of Thailand reverted to all-red and the away kit to all-blue.
 However, the order was reversed from the 2014 AFF Championship onward.

 In September 2016, the national team signed a four-year contract with Warrix Sports to be their kit provider from 2017.
 On 4 January 2017, the new provider introduced a new pair of Thailand kits that was all black home and all white away, honouring their late King Bhumibol for a year after his passing, with black and white being the traditional Thai colors of mourning.

 In March 2018, Warrix returned Thailand to the all-blue first, all-red second kits with an addition of a white-black third kit.

 In December 2018, a new, darker version of blue, red kits and an all white third kit were presented for the 2019 AFC Asian Cup campaign and the rest of 2019.
 For the 2019 King's Cup in May, Warrix released the kit consisting of a yellow shirt with white shorts and socks – yellow reportedly being the favorite color of the newly crowned King Maha Vajiralongkorn.

+Thailand wore black again in November 2025 after the passing of Queen Sirikit.